Dogs

 Cognitive dysfunction in dogs and cats

-Cognitive dysfunction (CDS) is a neurodegenerative disease that occurs primarily in older dogs and cats and is associated with loss of neurons and neuroaxonal degeneration.
-Comparable to Alzheimer's disease in humans, CDS leads to changes in the behavior, memory and learning ability of affected animals.
-In this article, we provide a comprehensive overview of the causes, symptoms, diagnostic options and treatment approaches for this disease.
+Cognitive dysfunction (CDS) is a neurodegenerative disorder that primarily affects older dogs and cats and is characterized by neuronal loss and neuroaxonal degeneration.
+Similar to Alzheimer's disease in humans, CDS leads to changes in behavior, memory, and learning ability in affected animals.
+This article provides a comprehensive overview of the causes, symptoms, diagnostic options, and treatment approaches for this disorder.

-Cognitive Dysfunction in Dogs and Cats Read More »
+Cognitive dysfunction in dogs and cats Read More »

 Capsule endoscopy dog

-Capsule endoscopy for dogs – now new!
+Capsule endoscopy for dogs – now available!